Business Banking

 For example, if you have $1M in deposits sitting in a single FDIC-insured account, that sum will generally only be insured up to the FDIC insurance maximum of $250K, which is only a quarter of your funds.
 However, a sweep network would allow your primary bank to spread that $1M across four accounts with different program banks — each of which insures your money up to $250K, raising your total insured cash amount to $1M, or 100% of your deposit.

-In the case of Mercury, we currently offer up to $5M in FDIC insurance through our partners Evolve Bank & Trust and Choice Financial Group, and their respective sweep networks.
-This is made possible by spreading your deposits across different banks without requiring you to open and manage separate bank accounts.
-We are actively working to help customers maximize the protection of their funds through Mercury Vault.
+In the case of Mercury, we currently offer up to $5M in FDIC insurance through our partners Column N.A. and Choice Financial Group and their respective sweep networks.
+This works by spreading your deposits across multiple FDIC-insured partner banks, without requiring you to open or manage separate accounts yourself.

 What are other benefits of a sweep network?